 Transition and change are a part of life and the human experience, come in many forms and can be sudden or gradually evolving, stressful, pleasurable, or a mixture of both!
 We change our relationships, jobs, where we live, sometimes our values and beliefs, our goals in life; as well as changes in health.
 With transition and change comes some type of adjustment, roles and responsibilities can change with changing life circumstances.
 The more organic transitions in life are obvious, the cycle from birth to death.
 In fact all of life is made up of ‘little deaths’.
 As we transition through life we let go of childhood for adolescence, through to our old age.

-- change helps you to prioritize and problem solve
+change helps you to prioritise and problem solve

 The feeling of being overwhelmed is something very common to change as we transition through from one phase in our life to another.
 It is also a dangerous phase if not handled correctly as new experiences take over.
 Especially when the change is sudden or forced upon us, the world can seem a very different place as everything we knew and took for granted appears to be diminishing before our eyes.
 There are a few simple steps that can help to reduce the impact of transition.
 What has worked for us is to find solace in the power of our little family and our attitude that we can do this together for an eventual better life but the items listed below could help: